Virginia vs. SMU Fenway Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Over/Under Insights

-- Virginia has combined with its opponents to score more than 71.5 points in four of 10 games this season.

-- SMU has combined with its opponents to score more than 71.5 points in five of 11 games this season.

-- The combined points per game average of the two teams, 73, is 1.5 points greater than Wednesday's over/under.
+- The combined points per game average of the two teams, 73, is 1.5 points above Wednesday's over/under.

-- This contest's total is 11.3 points above the 60.2 these two squads combine to allow per game this season.
+- These two squads combine to allow 60.2 points per game, 11.3 fewer than this contest's over/under.

-- The Cavaliers and their opponents score an average of 65.8 points per game, 5.7 fewer than Wednesday's total.
+- Cavaliers games have an average total of 65.8 points this season, 5.7 fewer than Wednesday's over/under.

-- The 71.5 over/under in this game is 5.8 points above the 65.7 average total in Mustangs games this season.
+- The 71.5 over/under in this game is 5.8 points higher than the 65.7 average total in Mustangs games this season.

 Virginia Stats and Trends

-- Virginia has six wins against the spread in 12 games this season.

-- This season, the Cavaliers have an ATS record of 3-2 in their five games as a favorite of 2.5 points or more.
+- The Cavaliers have an ATS record of 3-2 in their five games as a favorite of 2.5 points or more so far this season.

-- Virginia's games this year have hit the over on five of 10 set point totals (50%).
+- Virginia has eclipsed the over/under in 50% of its opportunities this year (five times over 10 games with a set point total).

 - Virginia is 6-2 against the spread and 6-3 overall this season when the team puts up more than 28.4 points.

-- When Virginia picks up over 414.6 yards, the team is 6-4 against the spread and 6-5 overall.
+- In games that Virginia churns out over 414.6 yards, the team is 6-4 against the spread and 6-5 overall.

 - This year, the Cavaliers have turned the ball over 18 times, three more than the Mustangs' takeaways (15).